Je55ie555/steatosis-quantification/README.md

 #### Usage:
 To start: = run_nucleus_cluster_analysis.py.
+Fat and Nucleus Detection Script must be executed first!

 #####  Parameters:
 * `data-dir` (str)
     * path to output of Fat and Nuclei Detection Script, i.e [`output-dir`]/[`output-folder-name`].
-This folder should contain a folder for each processed WSI, as described in the Output description of the Fat and Nucleus Detection Readme.
+This folder should contain a folder for each processed WSI, as described in the output description of the Fat and Nucleus Detection Readme.
 * `max-distance` (int)
-    *  How far apart nuclei can be located apart and still be considered neighbors.
-In micrometers.
+    *  maximum distance (in µm) between nuclei to still be considered neighbors.
 Default: 15 µm.
 * `output-folder-name` (str)
-    * name of experiment, used to generate a folder to store outputs.
+    * name of experiment, used to generate a folder to store results.

-Example:
+#### Example:
     python run_nucleus_cluster_analysis.py\
     --data-dir "F:\test\test_cli\fat_and_nuclei_detection_results\"\
     --max-distance 15\
     --output-folder-name "test_cluster"

 #### Output
-For each WSI that is processed, nuclei are clustered, and information about those clusters are gathered ("graph stats").
-Additionally, information about where the nuclei are located and how much area they take up (after removing fatty objects that lay within cluster bounds) is stored.
+For each WSI that is processed, nuclei are clustered, and information about clusters is gathered ("graph stats").
+Additionally, information about nucleus location and cluster area (after removing fatty objects that lay within cluster bounds) is stored.
 For more information about how to use output, see nucleus_cluster_analysis_data_analysis_example.ipynb
 * location: [`data-dir`]/[`file_name`]/nucleus_cluster_analysis/[`output-folder-name`]/
     * [file_name]_[`output-folder-name`]_clusters.pkl (lst of lsts).
-        * A list of components.
+        * a list of components.
 Each component contains a list of each nucleus coordinate in that cluster.
     * [file_name]_[`output-folder-name`]_graph_stats.pkl (lst of lsts)
-        * Structured as a list of lists of nucleus [information](https://networkx.org/documentation/stable/reference/functions.html) :
+        * structured as a list of lists of nucleus [information](https://networkx.org/documentation/stable/reference/functions.html).
+Note that graph_stats[1-8] lists each have the length = number of relevant nuclei detected:
             * graph_stats[0] = average clustering coefficient (list of a float with the length of one)<br>

-            The remaining elements are all lists, with each list having the length of the number of relevant nuclei detected. <br>

             * graph_stats[1] = clustering coefficients (list)<br>
             * graph_stats[2] = number of neighbors (list)<br>
             * graph_stats[3] = number of non_neighbors (list)<br>